laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-write-pings-down.md

 1. Seeing a felt place more clearly
 2. Seeing an intrusive Ping disappear <sup>\[i]</sup>

-In both cases, the act of capturing can settle a concern -  *“Will I remember this?”* <sup>\[ii]</sup> – which if left unattended could interfere with being present with the work, conversation, play, view, walk, moment, etc. the Ping met you in.
+In both cases, capturing can relieve a tension -  *“I want to remember this ?”* <sup>\[ii]</sup> – which if left unattended could interfere with being present with the work, conversation, play, view, walk, moment, etc. the Ping met you in.

 Capturing also creates the potential to revisit Pings and in doing so: